PhillyGilly/LenovoSmart2Google/README.md

 ![2023-09-09 07 30 14](https://github.com/PhillyGilly/LenovoSmart2Google/assets/56273663/f8ce972c-8bd8-4b7c-b9d4-4e2babac02c1)

+You need to set up the Wallpanel app to use MQTT and to be discoverable.
+When HA has found it you will see a new device with properites that will be useful later.
+Here is my clock device in HA. picture---

 The Wallpanel app can display any URL so obviously any Home Assistant dashboard but taking into account the dimensions of the display it is probably best to use a "compact" xxxx and I used the Mushroom theme with five aaa across the screen and two rows.

-Paul Bottein @piitaya publishes regular videos on Youtube and this one https://youtu.be/gouMnPxYHDc?si=mbHS4UbbNmC-IDrC explains everything you need to know about setting up this display.
+Paul Bottein @piitaya publishes regular videos on Youtube and this one https://youtu.be/gouMnPxYHDc?si=mbHS4UbbNmC-IDrC explains everything you need to know about setting up and using the mushroom theme.

-My yaml for this dashboard is:
+My yaml for this dashboard (not including actions and sub-menus) is:

 ```views:
   - title: Bed2